ItsYadavNikhil/Image-Compressor-using-AWS-Lambda-and-S3-Bucket/README.md

 7. **Optional: Frontend Interface:**
    - Develop a frontend interface (web application) for users to upload images.
+   - Make a IAM User with appropriate Permissions for access key and secret access key as it will be used in interface.
    - Use AWS SDKs (e.g., AWS Amplify for JavaScript) to interact with S3 and trigger the Lambda function.
    - Deploy the frontend to a hosting service (e.g., Amazon S3, AWS Amplify Hosting).